1871fotc/1871fotc.github.io/docs/about/index.md

 ---
 title: About
-description: Learn what Friends of Toowong Cemetery have done, what we're working on, and how you can join in
+description: Learn what Friends of Toowong Cemetery have done and what we're working on
 search:
   boost: 2
 ---